MeghanML/Myrepochap16/README.md

 And to add some lines here from Github now !

 Now lines from Rstudio, but I hink I gto it

+Now lines from github online, i got it right ? lest moove one after that